Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

         - `Strict`: Cookies will only be sent in a first-party context and not be sent along with requests initiated by third party websites.
         - `Lax`: Cookies are not sent on normal cross-site subrequests (for example to load images or frames into a third party site), but are sent when a user is navigating to the origin site (for instance, when following a link).
         - `None`: Cookies will be sent in all contexts, for example in responses to both first-party and cross-origin requests.
 If `SameSite=None` is set, the cookie Secure attribute must also be set (or the cookie will be blocked).
-        - `Default`: Do not explicitly specify a Same-Site attribute.
+        - `Default`: Do not explicitly specify a SameSite attribute.
     - name: authorization_cookie_httponly
       maximum_version: "3.1.x"
       required: false